AMSAT-NA/PacSatHardware/README.md

 To use the launchpad you must then edit the config.h in the Pacsat software repo and set #define LAUNCHPAD_HARDWARE

 In the future we can add other defines if needed.
 For now defining this specififes the launchpad.
 Otherwise the blinky board is assumed.

+Pushes to the main branch should use the blinky hardware as that is the default.